ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 How to Choose the Right Form

 Multiple forms of Folic Acid are available.
-Start by comparing form ratings — Preferred Forms reflect the strongest bioavailability evidence, and S1-rated forms deliver the most active compound per dose unit.
+Start by comparing form ratings — Preferred Forms reflect the strongest bioavailability evidence, and higher-absorption forms deliver more active compound per dose unit.

 The appropriate form depends on your individual goals and your healthcare provider’s recommendations.
 Consult a qualified professional before selecting a supplement form.